Last updated on February 20th, 2024

 Portland has a wide array of accommodation options available.
 From hostels for budget travelers to chic opulent hotels, everyone can find something on any budget.
-Yet for the most authentic experience (in my humble opinion,) Victorian style Inns and privately owned guest houses can make your stay that extra special.
-So, if you haven’t decided yet where to stay and plan to spend 2,3 or 4 days in Portland, check these options out:
+Yet for the most authentic experience (in my humble opinion,) Victorian-style Inns and privately owned guest houses can make your stay that extra special.
+So, if you haven’t decided yet where to stay and plan to spend a weekend or all 4 days in Portland, check these options out:

-Line and The Rose Victorian guest house – if you are looking for a luxury stay in Portland and want to stay in a historic vintage home, this Victorian guest house is not to miss!
+Line and The Rose Victorian Guest House – if you are looking for a luxury stay in Portland and want to stay in a historic vintage home, this Victorian guest house is not to miss!
 Not only it is located in a very good location close to many restaurants and transit, but it has a magical atmosphere mixed with delightful service.
 Elegant and comfortable rooms have everything you need for an unforgettable stay.
-Click here to see their prices.

-Hotel Vintage – upscale trendy hotel in the center of downtown Portland.
-With modern unique design details, chic suites, pool, a restaurant with local wines and crafted beers, this hotel is a great place to stay if besides the city explorations you would like to have a hotel getaway.
-See here their latest prices.
+Hotel Vintage – an upscale trendy hotel in the center of downtown Portland.
+With modern unique design details, chic suites, a pool, restaurant with local wines, and craft beers, this hotel is a great place to stay if besides the city explorations you would like to have a hotel getaway.

 Don’t feel like any of these accommodation options is right for you?
 Click here to browse other hotels in Portland.

-Planning your perfect 2 to 4 days Portland itinerary can take some time since there are so many things to do in the city.
+Planning your perfect weekend Portland itinerary can take some time.
+There are so many things to do in the city!
 But if you follow my tips, you’ll surely have an amazing trip to Portland!

 If traveling from outside the US, don’t forget to take care of your travel insurance to know you are covered for any event.
 We personally like to stick to SafetyWing, click here to get a quote from them.